-As an international business with global supply chains, we adopt the international law definitions of forced labour and human trafficking to frame our response to modern slavery as part of our Responsible Business strategy and in fulfilling our responsibilities under the Act.
+As an international business with global supply chains, we adopt the international law definitions of forced labour and human trafficking to frame our response to modern slavery as part of our Responsible Business programme and in fulfilling our responsibilities under the Act.
 Relevant national criminal offences are addressed by us accordingly.